The Key Elements of a Successful Marketing Strategy

 2. TARGET AUDIENCE

 Your target audience is the customer who identifies with your brand and uses your products or services.
 It is vital to establish a clear picture of who your audience is so that you can aim your marketing toward them.

 To define who your target audience is, you need to action segmentation, and this falls into four main categories:

 Psychographic (values, likes, dislikes, lifestyles, opinions, etc.)

 Behavioural (actions made within a website, in-app, in-store)

-You can collect demographic, geographic, psychographic and behavioural information by looking at online data, creating surveys, comparing analytics, exploring social media followings, and analyzing current actions of your business.
+You can collect demographic, geographic, psychographic and behavioural information by looking at online data, creating surveys, comparing analytics, exploring social media followings, and analyzing the current actions of your business.

-Once you have successfully segmented your customers data, it is easy to create an 'ideal customer'.
+Once you have successfully segmented your customers' data, it is easy to create an 'ideal customer'.
 This is one individual person, a buyer persona, that fictionally represents who you are marketing your products to.
 You identify their age, income, goals, buying patterns, pain points and desires.